Cancel anytime

 Leadership and Structure

-The company is led by Alan H. Shaw, President and CEO.
-It has a typical corporate structure with a board of directors and various executive-level departments responsible for operations, finance, marketing, and other key functions.
+Alan H. Shaw is the President and CEO.
+The organizational structure is hierarchical, with various departments responsible for operations, marketing, finance, and other key functions.

 Top Products and Market Share